Nuchal translucency test

 Your health care provider may recommend this test to screen your baby for Down syndrome.
 Many pregnant women decide to have this test.

 This test can be done earlier in pregnancy than amniocentesis (another test that checks for birth defects).
-Nuchal translucency is usually done between 11 and 14 weeks of pregnancy.
+Nuchal translucency is usually done between the 11th and 14th week of pregnancy.

-A normal amount of fluid in the back of the neck during ultrasound means that it is very unlikely your baby has Down syndrome.
+A normal amount of fluid in the back of the neck during ultrasound means it is very unlikely your baby has Down syndrome or another genetic disorder.

-- A normal measurement at 11 weeks is up to 2 mm.
+- A normal measurement at 11 weeks is up to 2 millimeters (mm).

 - A normal measurement at 13 weeks, 6 days is up to 2.8 mm.